 Fabric painting is a very easy craft to learn on your own.
 You don’t need much in the way of supplies to get you started.
 You also don’t need any particular drawing/painting talent, as long as you can make yourself a stencil.
 It’s a really fun way to personalize clothing.

 Fabric Painting Supplies

-You’ll also want to start with a t-shirt you don’t mind ruining, just in case something goes wrong – and by that, I mean something like spilling paint all over the shirt.
-You’re not going to screw up your drawing so badly that it can’t be redeemed into something unwearable.
+You’ll also want to start with a t-shirt you don’t mind ruining, just in case something goes wrong.
+You may spill paint all over the shirt by mistake, for example.
 Cheap white t-shirts are ideal for starting out.

 Working with fabric paints

 One of the big advantages of working with cheap t-shirts at first is: you can trace a design through the fabric.
 This enables you to copy some fairly intricate images without having to rely on your own sense of perspective or size or any of those things that tend to screw up those of us who lack drawing skills.

 Be aware that the paint can come through the fabric and get on the image, so don’t use something irreplaceable.

 If tracing is your preferred method, you just need to put a picture under the shirt and on top of a solid surface (I liked to use a piece of butcher’s block so I could easily move my “canvas” around until I finished it) and start painting on the T-shirt.